andreugordillovazquez/object-oriented-programming/Lab 1/report.md

   - **public void run(int s):** Run method that runs the update () function s times.

 Thanks to these classes and methods, the correct and expected implementation of the proposed problem has been possible.

+**2. A description of the possible workarounds that were discussed, and a description of the solution chosen and the reason for choosing that solution over others.
+It is also a good idea to mention the theoretical concepts related to object-oriented programming that were applied as part of the solution.**

+The solution provided in our _.java_ files is the only solution that was discussed, as we believe it was the right one, and for this reason, we focused on properly developing the methods for it.
+We find that the chosen solution is correct since we have a class for each basic concept of the program, that is to say, we have a class by agent (**class Agent**), a class by the vector (**class Vect2D**), a class by the world (**class World**) and a class for the window where the program is developed (**class MyWorldWindow**).
+In this way we can develop the methods of each class separately in order to achieve the final result.
+Regarding the theoretical concepts taught in theory classes, we used the following:
+- Classes
+- Attributes
+- Methods, where we can find Builders, Getters and Setters
+- Objects
+- Encapsulation, using a level of visibility, private (by attributes) and public (by methods).

+**3. A conclusion that describes how well the solution has worked in practice, i.e. has the tests shown that the classes are implemented correctly?
+You can also mention any difficulties during implementation, as well as any questions you may have had.**

+In conclusion, we found that this practice was of little complexity, as one could follow the script process easily and in a fairly understandable way.
+Although we have had some doubts during the program process, but we have been able to solve it by consulting the java documentation or with the theories of the subject.
+The tests proposed by the script have worked well for us, and in this way we have been able to better understand the code.
+We've also added tests ourselves to see if the program did what we thought it would, to keep track of the code at all times.
+We didn't encounter any problems calling classes or creating objects.
+Nor has we had any difficulty calling methods, or using them.
+The only problem we had during programming was when creating and adding agents to the list and the exception appeared: NullPointerException.
+This problem originated because we were referring to the list of agents without adding them correctly.
+That way, the space saved by the list would be null and void.
+However, we ended up finding the error and correcting it.